HPAC/TTC/README.md

 Please run **ttc --help** to get an overview of TTC's paramters.

-Here is one examplary input to TTC:
+Here is one exemplary input to TTC:

     ttc --perm=1,0,2 --size=1000,768,16 --floatType=s --alpha=1.0 --beta=1.0 --numThreads=20